The Constitution of Grace Fellowship Evangelical Free Church

 Section 2: Classification

-- Only active members will be counted in making up a quorum for conducting Church business.
-B. All membership rolls shall be reviewed by the elders at least once a year.
-Those members who do not show their support by attendance and financial support may be placed on the inactive membership list with the full concurrence of the elders.
-Inactive members will not retain voting rights.
+- All membership rolls shall be reviewed by the elders at least once a year.
+Those members who do not show their support by prayers, serving, financial contributions, and attendance may be removed from membership with the full concurrence of the elders.

 Section 3: Admission

-- All applicants shall be asked to acquaint themselves with the Statement of Faith of the Church, the history of the Church and the Evangelical Free Church of America.
+- All applicants shall be asked to acquaint themselves with the Statement of Faith of the Church, the history of the Church and its doctrines and the Evangelical Free Church of America.

-- If any member has a valid reason for objecting to the receiving of any applicant into the Church, they shall immediately appear before the elders and give scriptural reasons for their objections.
+- If any member has a reason for objecting to the receiving of any applicant into the Church, they shall communicate the concerns to the elders and give scriptural reasons for their objections.

 Section 4: Conduct